 Poonam Khanna

-When it rains, Poonam often heads out to take pictures through glass—car windows, bus shelters, and even a piece of glass from an old frame.
-Her paintings rely on soft edges and a vibrant color ground.
+When it rains, I often head out to take pictures through glass—car windows, bus shelters, and even a piece of glass from an old frame that I call my portable window.
+These images form the starting point of my paintings, which rely on soft edges and a vibrant colour ground.

 poonamkhanna.ca